aliddell/alanliddell.com/content/running.md

 ## Log

 This is a log of all the running I've done this year.
-One of my [goals](/about/#my-goals) is to run 730 miles this year and I mean to log each and every one of them.
+One of my [goals](/about/#my-goals) is to run ~~730~~ 435 miles this year and I mean to log each and every one of them.
+I gather all my data using my Garmin Forerunner 35.
+My Garmin Connect profile is [here][gc-profile].
+Add me if you want to keep up!

 ### Description